-The Astronomy Picture of the Day image for February 11th 2015 was the result of a fruitful collaboration with scientific illustrator Aurore Simonnet of the Sonoma State University group.
+The Astronomy Picture of the Day image for February 11th 2015 was the result of a fruitful collaboration with scientific illustrator Aurore Simonnet of the Sonoma State University group, and several other iconic images (e.g. of GW170817) have been produced by Aurore more recently.
 We encourage future science-art collaborations, particularly in the context of e.g. visually arresting posters and info-graphics that convey key information about the initial discoveries.
 Some excellent examples can be found on the EPO wiki.